SanjayMarreddi/CS220/Competitive_Programming/Library/Notes/Notes.md

     string str;
     getline(cin, str);
     ```
--  Most of the `parenthesis matching` problems can be solved by just tracking the count of Opening & Closing parenthesis & coutning valid sets every time they encounter a CLOSING BRACKET.
+-  Most of the `parenthesis matching` problems can be solved by just tracking the count of Opening & Closing parenthesis & counting valid sets every time they encounter a CLOSING BRACKET.
 Also sometimes, Stacks/queues may be useful.
 - Dont get confused with `Ternary Operator expression` in C++.
 It is `Expression = ( Conditional ) ?
 Value1 : Value2 `.
 If conditional is True, Value1 is assigned to expression, else Value2.
 - Basic techniques like Two Pointers, Sliding Window are helpful for reducing O(n^2) or more complex solutions to O(n) easily in many problems.
 - To deal with string character frequencies, We can use their ascii values ( `cnt[s[i]]++` ) instead of `cnt[s[i]-'0']++ or cnt[s[i]-'a']++`
 - When we are supposed to find the maximum / minimum in O(1) time instead of O(N), we can do it using prefix & suffix arrays.
 [Example](https://leetcode.com/contest/weekly-contest-250/problems/maximum-number-of-points-with-cost/)
+- Many problems can be solved using LPS array used in KMP algorithm.
+Mostly that deal with prefix & suffix substrings equality like Palindromic property,etc. Example: `Competitive_Programming\Main\Topic_Wise\String_Algorithms\Problems\Min_Chars_remov_Palindrome.cc`

 # Maths: